-Preparation: Use whole leaves to flavor a dish, but remove before serving because they are bitter if eaten.
+Preparation: Most often found dried rather than fresh, use whole leaves to flavor a dish, but remove before serving because they are bitter if eaten.

-Uses: Add a bay leaf or two to soups, stews and rice dishes.
-Store bay leaves in an airtight container in your pantry.
+Uses: Add a bay leaf or two to soups, stews, black beans and rice dishes.

-When you’re picking up herbs at the grocery store or the farmer’s market, they should always look fresh.
+When you’re picking up herbs at the grocery store or the farmer’s market, they should always look fresh and perky.
 Watch out for discolorations or wilting.
-Take a quick whiff to see if you like their potency and their flavor.
+Take a quick whiff to see if you like their potency and aroma.

 Once you get the herbs home, it’s best to store them on the top shelf of the refrigerator, which is often the warmest area.
-They should be wrapped in a damp paper towel and placed in an unsealed plastic baggie.
-If the roots are still attached, you should leave them on the countertop in a glass with a little water.
+They should be wrapped in a dry paper towel and placed in an unsealed plastic baggie.
+If the roots are still attached, leave the bunch of herbs on the countertop in a glass filled with water.
 Wash your herbs just before you use them, not before you store them.

 Keep in mind that robust herbs such as rosemary and thyme can withstand long cooking times.
 But tender herbs such as basil and cilantro should be added right before the dish is done cooking.
-Tender herbs can also be eaten raw.
+Tender herbs can also be eaten raw in salads.

-The quality of the herb suffers a bit once frozen.
-They’re best used in cooked dishes rather than as a garnish or raw.
+The quality of the herb suffers a bit once frozen, but it’s a great way to not waste your herbs.
+Frozen herbs are best used in cooked dishes rather than as a garnish or raw.
 Chop the leaves or use them whole straight from the freezer (do not thaw).

 Best herbs for freezing: rosemary, thyme, oregano, sage, parsley, tarragon, dill and chives.